satabdisaha/CCNA-200-301/README.md

 # Networking Lab - CCNA 200-301 (Packet Tracer)

 ## Overview
-This repository contains a Packet Tracer lab setup for testing and configuring various routing, switching, VPN, security protocols and techniques, including **OSPF (Open Shortest Path First)**, **EIGRP (Enhanced Interior Gateway Routing Protocol)**, **Static Routes**, and **Default Routes**.
-The configurations in this lab are designed to provide hands-on experience with these routing concepts using Cisco Packet Tracer.
+This repository contains a Packet Tracer lab setup for testing and configuring various concepts of the CCNA 200-301 exam. <br>

+Networking is the backbone of the modern world, enabling the internet and making data accessible globally in seconds.
+It has shaped the world as we know it today.
+In this repository, I will showcase various routing and switching technologies, demonstrating my knowledge, skills, and passion for networking.

 ## Table of Contents
 - [Lab Topology](#lab-topology)